onymos-logo

 OCR Accuracy Doesn’t Matter (The Way You Think It Does)

 If you’re looking for the “perfect” optical character recognition (OCR) solution, there’s probably one thing you want it to be more than anything else: Accurate.
 And you’re probably trying to find “the most accurate” option.
-What if I told you that OCR accuracy, while obviously important, doesn’t really matter in the way you might think?
+But OCR accuracy, while obviously important, doesn’t really matter in the way you might think.

 The market is filled with OCR vendors boasting about their accuracy levels.
 That’s because they are all pretty accurate.

-And that’s the issue (or, well, non-issue) β depending on the task, the differences in accuracy among the top OCR engines are minimal to non-existent.
+And that’s the issue (or, well, non-issue) — depending on the task, the differences in accuracy among the top OCR engines are minimal to non-existent.
+Accuracy is table stakes.
 The most important question you should be asking isn’t, “Which OCR software is the most accurate?”
 It’s, “What am I using this OCR software for?”

 What are your requirements?